General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

-\begin{remark} Note that if we start the process $V$ at $V_0 =e_{n+1}:=(0,\ldots,0,1)^T\in\Rb^{n+1}$, then the process~$L$ from the previous definition is by construction equal in law to the leaf process with parameters $(\beta,\Lambda)$ started at $n$.
-This fact legitimises the abuse of notation in the use of~$L$ for both processes.
-Furthermore, note that for any $t>0$, the value $V_t$ is a deterministic function of the initial value~$V_0$ and the realisation of~$(L_s;s\in[0,t])$. \end{remark}
+The leaf process~$L$ from Definition~\ref{def:asg} is equal in law to $(\dim(V_t)-1:\, t\geq 0)$.
+This legitimises the abuse of notation in the use of~$L$ for both processes.
+The next result formalises the connection between the ASP and the Bernstein coefficient process.

-A precise relation between the Bernstein coefficient process and the ASP is provided by the following proposition.